ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 ### New articles

 osu! is an ever-changing environment: the community makes new beatmaps, invents new ways of self-expression, and does other *new* things.
-If a certain topic or term is not covered, don't hesitate to write an article about it and contribute to the pool of global knowledge.
+If a certain event or term is not covered, don't hesitate to write an article about it and contribute to the pool of global knowledge.
 New tournament or contest?
 New osu! feature?
 Unknown part of the lore?
-Put your sharp writing skills to a good use.
+Put your sharp writing skills to good use.

 ### Updates